inarizushi/fungus-site/docs/commands/camera_commands.md

-Duration | System.Single | Time for move effect to complete Target View | Fungus.View | View to transition to when move is complete Wait Until Finished | System.Boolean | Wait until the fade has finished before executing next command
+Duration | System.Single | Time for move effect to complete Target View | Fungus.View | View to transition to when move is complete Wait Until Finished | System.Boolean | Wait until the fade has finished before executing next command Target Camera | UnityEngine.Camera | Camera to use for the pan.
+Will use main camera if set to none.

 ## Shake Camera
 Applies a camera shake effect to the main camera.